ArcadeInteractive/Inventory-System/Part 2/README.md

-Added Slots
-Added the ability for items to be dragged and placed on slots
+Added Slots and the ability for items to be dragged and placed on slots